gallexi/darray/README.md

 ```

 #### da_reserve
-Guarantee that at least `nelem` elements beyond the current length of a darray can be inserted/pushed without requiring resizing.
+Guarantee that at least `nelem` elements beyond the current length of a darray can be inserted/pushed without requiring memory reallocation.

 Returns a pointer to the new location of the darray upon successful function completion.
 If `da_reserve` returns `NULL`, allocation failed and `darr` is left untouched.
 ```C
 void* da_reserve(void* darr, size_t nelem);
 ```
-Reserving space in a darray will reallocate memory as necessary such that the darray can hold an additional `nelem` elements after insertion, altering a darray's capacity, but not its length.
 ```C
 foo* my_arr = da_alloc(15, sizeof(foo)); // initial length of 15
 my_arr = da_reserve(my_arr, 50);